iorobertob/booking/README.md

-# booking
+# Booking System

 ## TODO:
 * Bulk booking, by checking a ceckbox
-* Email notifications
 * Grouping items and show qty available ?
-* Possiblity to book in advance even if item is lent now.
-* make an item's page
 * Categories
 * Booking rooms in the same website.
 * Connect to Google calendar
 * Note on return about state of item
 * Comments on items page
-* some items are not bookable.
+* Some items are not bookable.
+* Add [random] colours to booking table to display on the fullcalendar

 ## DB migration

-1. Install Flask-Migratte
+1. Install Flask-Migrate

 ` pip install Flask-Migrate`